 Government student loans

-Once you’ve decided that university is the right route for you, you’ll need to consider how you intend to fund your future studies.
+Once you’ve decided that university is the right route for you, you’ll need to consider how you intend to fund your future studies and a government student loan might be a suitable option for you.

 Use the student finance calculator to estimate how much you are entitled to.